-Additionally, beginning October 28 and 29, 2019, through November 30, 2019, PacifiCorp hosted a number of supplemental stakeholder-specific meetings with the Bear River Canal Company (BRCC), Utah Department of Agriculture and Food (UDAF), Utah Division of Water Quality (UDWQ), Logan City, Bear Lake Watch, and the Bridgerland Audubon Society (BAS).
+Company (BRCC), Utah Department of Agriculture and Food (UDAF), Utah Division of Water Quality (UDWQ), Logan City, Bear Lake Watch, and the Bridgerland Audubon Society (BAS).
 PacifiCorp and these respective stakeholders discussed concerns and requests, and came to agreement on multiple study requests and revisions to this Revised Study Plan (RSP).

-Section 7 of the PAD (Volume I)6 summarized identified issues and provided an overview of the Technical Studies that PacifiCorp believes will address questions regarding Project impacts.
-Appendix B contains the original stakeholder comment or study request, the original PacifiCorp response, and the revised responses edited to describe the consensus reached at the collaborative meetings held in October and November of 2019.
+Section 7 of the PAD (Volume I) summarized identified issues and provided an overview of the Technical Study ProgramStudies that PacifiCorp believes will address questions regarding Project impacts.
+The Response to Comments Table for Proposed Study Plans (Appendix A) summarizes howB contains the original stakeholder comment or study request, the original PacifiCorp addressed comments raised by stakeholders during the public response, and the revised responses edited to describe the consensus reached at the collaborative meetings, workshops held in October and scoping meetings.
+November of 2019.